Posted in

 How Speed Dating Works?
 Pros and Cons Explained

-In this article, we explore how speed dating works, examine its psychological and social foundations, and present the pros and cons backed by research.
+In this article, we examine how speed dating works, explore its psychological and social foundations, and present the pros and cons, backed by research.

 The Concept and Mechanism of Speed Dating